 Early Life and Education

-David Gilbert Booth was born in Lawrence, Kansas, on December 2, 1946.
-He graduated from Lawrence High School and went on to earn a Bachelor of Arts in economics in 1968 and a Master of Science in business in 1969 from the University of Kansas.
-Booth continued his education at the University of Chicago Graduate School of Business, where he earned an MBA in 1971.
+David Gilbert Booth was born on December 2, 1946, in Lawrence, Kansas.
+He developed a deep connection to the University of Kansas (KU), where he spent his youth listening to football games on the radio.
+He earned a Bachelor of Arts in Economics in 1968 and a Master of Science in Business in 1969 from KU.
+Booth then pursued an MBA at the University of Chicago Graduate School of Business, completing it in 1971.

 Rise to Success